Crashedmind/PlantUML-Elastic-icons/README.md

 # Download and unzip the svg icons from elastic.co
 ./get_elastic_logos.sh

-# Convert the svg icons in color folder to 100x100 png
+# Convert the svg icons in color folder to 100x100 png in png folder
 cd color
 ../../svg2png.sh
 ls ./png/